 One of the most popular loopers, the RC-1 gives you everything you need to loop in the ultimate stompbox form factor, with simplicity and a clear visual guide to everything you do in this pedal.
 Additionally, you get durability and ease of use, great for professionals and first-time loopers as well.

 When we were recording, it was clearly displayed in the LED indicator in red.
 While overdubbing, the indicator would turn red/green and then immediately turn green when playing back.
-We knew exactly what part we were laying down thanks to the color-coded LED indicator, and it was a welcome feature.
+We knew exactly what part we were laying down thanks to the color-coded LED indicator, which was a welcome feature.

 Recording was as simple as pressing once and starting to play whenever we wanted.
-When we were done recording a loop, all we had to do was double press the pedal.
-For loops that we didn’t want to keep, it was simple enough to get rid of them – just press and hold to erase.
+When we were done recording a loop, all we had to do was double-press the pedal.
+And it was simple enough to get rid of loops we didn’t want to keep.
+Just press and hold to erase.

-The RC-1 had retrievable memory, allowing us save our loops to retrieve them later.
-This would be useful to create interesting textures that could be used at gigs using previously recorded loops as a starting point.
+The RC-1 had retrievable memory, allowing us to save our loops to retrieve later.
+This would be useful to create interesting textures that could be used at gigs, using previously recorded loops as a starting point.

 We used the RC-1 on its default setting, which took us from record to overdub, which was followed by play mode.
-However, it is possible to switch this order to record, play and overdub.
-It was nice to see that the user gets to choose in which order the pedal operates.
+However, it is possible to switch this order to record, play, and overdub.
+It was nice that the user gets to choose which order the pedal operates.

 This looper came with two stop modes.
 The first one is the default, where we were able to stop the loop by pressing the pedal during play mode.
-The other way to stop it is by pressing twice for the loop to stop when the phrase ends.
+The other way to stop it is by pressing twice to stop when the phrase ends.

-Verdict: Boss is well known as one of the leading companies in looper pedals, and the RC-1 Loop Station is the most basic model in their lineup.
+Verdict: Boss is well known as one of the leading companies in looper pedals, and the Boss RC-1 Loop Station is the most basic model in their lineup.
 However, don’t be fooled: this looper is capable of a maximum of 12 minutes of recording time and you can run it in stereo.
-Additionally, just a series of presses and double presses on the pedal give you complete functionality.
+Additionally, just a series of presses and double-presses on the pedal provide complete functionality.
 In short, a simple and powerful looper from one of the best companies in the game.

 Easy to use, small, and budget-friendly, this looper gets the job done.